Joint Optimization of Routing and Purification to Meet Fidelity Targets in Quantum Networks: Performance metrics

 \subsection{Bell pair utilization rate}

-The Bell pair utilization rate $U$ is calculated as the ratio of the total number of low-fidelity Bell pairs $n_b$ consumed by the purification process to the total number of successfully established entanglement requests $n_s$, which characterizes how many Bell pairs are used for every successful request.
+The Bell pair utilization rate $U$ is calculated as the ratio of the total number of low-fidelity Bell pairs $n_b$ consumed by the purification process to the total number of successfully established entanglement requests $n_s$, which characterizes how many Bell pairs are used for every successful request in Eq. (\ref{eqn:utilization}).
+Given the same number of successful requests, a lower Bell pair utilization rate reflects greater efficiency in Bell pair utilization.

-In this paper, the optimization problem of balancing the trade-off between minimizing latency and maximizing throughput is addressed, while ensuring a given fidelity threshold for entanglement requests.
-A lower consumption of Bell pairs for each successful entanglement request is more desirable.
-To achieve these, algorithms for queuing and purifying these entanglement requests are proposed.